mkohler/cython_swig/README.rst

 .. class:: handout

-    To use SWIG, you look at the C header file, and you write a SWIG interface file, which, has pretty much the same information as the C header file, but in the *SWIG* format.

-    Then the SWIG tool, and this is ALL THAT SWIG DOES: takes the C header file,
+    The SWIG tool, and this is ALL THAT SWIG DOES: takes the C header file,
     and the SWIG interface file, and it generates two files:

-       the _wrap.c file, about 4000 lines of C source that wraps your C functions,

-       and a Python file, about 100 lines, that calls the C extension you *will build* from the C source.
+       the _wrap.c file and a Python file.
+These files work together to to convert between Python objects and C interfaces.

-    Then you compile and link, and PRESTO, you have your Python extension module.
+    Then you compile the SWIG-generated C file, link it to the shared object you started with, and PRESTO, you have your Python extension module.

 Using your SWIG'd extension module
 ==================================